makiisthenes/TiktokAutoUploader/README.md

 Please use chromedriver.exe as its source code has been edited to avoid bot detection on tiktok website.

+Use only tiktok accounts that can be accessed through email password on browser, OAuth2.0 may not work, slightly probable.

 Do not spam upload videos as tiktok will most likely ban you after this or during the act.

-I am not responsible/ liable for any damages or problems you face using this tool, use at own risk.
+I am not responsible/ liable for any damages or problems or resulting effects you face using this tool or in relation with this tool, use at own risk.